trussworks/Engineering-Playbook/docs/appeng/adrs/0006-web-development-framework-preference.md

 - Batteries included vs. things we have to roll ourselves.
   - e.g authentication and authorization tooling, data model management, caching, etc

-(this list is likely not complete, feel free to modify or add to it as we put this draft together)

 The decision outcome does not need to be a single framework.
 Ideally we'll choose 2-3 that we would ask folks to choose from in most scenarios.

-## Decision

-Put a decision outcome here when ready.

 ## Why is this applicable to the Practice as a whole?